The QCBR Story

 It was these medical cases that opened my eyes and allowed for my first experiences in veterinary medicine.
 While rescuing I was introduced to the diagnosis and treatment of a multitude of diseases and diagnoses.
 It was through these experiences I began to realize my love for animals went far beyond just the basics.

 I was then employed by a full service small animal private practice.
 My responsibilities as an assistant included but were not limited to: assisting the veterinarian during examinations and surgeries, drawing and running laboratory tests, assisting with x-rays, filling prescriptions, as well as some administrative responsibilities.
+And guess what, I LOVED IT!

 This exposure allowed me to work side by side with our veterinarian and permitted invaluable experiences that further developed my love for the veterinary medical field.
-It was also during this time I was first introduced to my first Bulldog and my life would be forever changed.
+It was also during this time I was introduced to my first Bulldog and my life would be forever changed.

 I quickly realized Bulldogs were a unlike any other breed of dog I had been exposed to.
 These gentle, comedic and insanely high maintenance creatures were the perfect combination that enabled me to simultaneously exercise my passion for medicine and rescue work while instantaneously making my heart sing!

 Fast forward a handful of years, two bulldogs, numerous veterinarian surgical procedures and thousands upon thousands of dollars later, here we are today!
-Currently, Pediatric Registered Nursing pays my bills while Queen City Bulldog energizes my spirit and fulfills my heart and soul.
+Currently, Registered Nursing pays my bills while Queen City Bulldog energizes my spirit and fulfills my heart and soul.

 Life would be easier without a bulldog.
 My bank account would be more impressive and my heart far less damaged.